-Betta fish flaring gills and puffing up is mainly a show of mighty and aggression.
-They usually do this to scare away intruders, attract mates or express excitement.
+Betta fish flaring gills and puffing up shows might and aggression.
+They do this to scare away intruders, attract mates, exercise, or express excitement.
 They also do so to their reflections.
-This is normal with bettas, it could also be a sign of distress if they have unsuitable tank mates.
+This is normal with bettas, but it can also be a sign of distress if they have unsuitable tank mates.

 Yes, it’s normal for bettas to open the gills wide.
-They often want to appear twice as large their size and scare an intruder.
-They do this when movements occur near a tank, see their reflections, or feel threatened by a tank mate.
+They do so to appear larger than their actual sizes to scare an intruder.
+This occurs when movements occur near a tank, they see their reflections, or feel threatened by a tank mate.

 They may also flare at the beginning of a breeding period.
 Male bettas will flare to show dominance or impress the female.
-The female on the other hand will puff up gills wide open to respond to the situation.
-The act may continue for a while until the female is ready to spawn.
+The female, on the other hand, will puff up her gills in response.
+This continues until the female is ready to spawn.

 A betta becomes frustrated when its needs aren’t met.
-Bettas love a bit of personal space and flaring could be a sign of poor conditions in the tank.
+They love personal space, and flaring could be a sign of poor conditions in the tank.
 Unfortunately, too much flaring can weaken the fish’s immune system and exposes it to parasites and bacterial infections.

-Thus, to avoid your betta fish from often flaring, provide a suitable environment to keep it happy.
+To prevent your betta from flaring often, provide a suitable environment to keep it happy.
 Ensure the tank is not crowded and there are enough hiding spaces in it.
-Add toys and decorations to make its life more enjoyable.
+Add toys and decorations for fun and exercise.

 Bettas also fare when excited.
-You may notice this every time you are feeding it or even when playing with it.
+You may notice this every time you feed it or even play with it.
 New toys also make them happy.
-However, the excitement varies from one betta to another.
+However, the excitement levels vary from one betta to the other.

 A betta flaring when happy depends on its personality.
 Don’t worry if your betta doesn’t flare for the same reasons.

-Betta’s can co-exist peacefully with tank mates they are compatible with.
+Bettas can co-exist peacefully with tank mates they are compatible with.
 Examples of such tankmates include glass catfish, white cloud, back molly, and swordtail.
-Hence, when you introduce a new tankmate to your betta, ensure it’s friendly and accommodative.
+Hence, when introducing a new tankmate to your betta, ensure it’s friendly and accommodating.

-It shouldn’t be chasing your betta around or nibble on its fins.
-If it does, the situation may stress your betta.
-To get back, it will flare and start a fight.
+It shouldn’t be chasing your betta around or nibbling on its fins since it may stress your betta.
+In response, it will flare and start a fight.

 7. Your presence

-There are different reasons why betta could be flaring you.
-It doesn’t mean your Betta is angry at you.
+There are different reasons why betta could be flaring at you.
+It doesn’t mean it’s angry at you.
 Fortunately, it’s common when feeding it or playing with it.
 Don’t worry, as bettas are wary of new environments.

-Also, the betta could flare at you because of fear.
+The betta could also flare at you because of fear.
 This can occur every time you clean the aquarium or change the water.
 The fish is probably alarmed, and it’s a way of reacting to your presence.

 Lastly, although bettas don’t see clearly, they are sensitive to colors and vibrations around them.
-Thus, when you are moving around the tank or playing loud music, it might get frightened and flare.
+When you are moving around the tank or playing loud music, it might get frightened and thus flare.

 It may take a while before your betta fish finds comfort in a new home.
 Give it space to settle down and, after a while, it will get used to you.
-Allow your betta to settle down by giving it space.

 When a tank mate is the cause of its flare, remove it and take it to another tank.
-If your tank was small, the betta fish and its tank mate could have found it difficult co-existing in the space.
-You may want to increase the tank size and add enough hiding places.
+If your tank is small, the betta fish and its mate could have found it difficult to co-exist in the space.
+You may want to increase the tank size and add hiding places.

-If this wasn’t the issue, to ensure peace prevails, separate the two into different tanks.
+If this wasn’t the issue, separate the two into different tanks to ensure peace prevails.
 Remember, an angry betta is dangerous.

-First, check on what causes the reflection to occur.
+First, find the source of the reflection.
 If it’s the location of the tank, move it to another spot.
-You can change the lighting system in the room.
-You can do this by moving the exterior lighting away from the betta’s tank.
+You can change the lighting system in the room by moving the exterior lighting away from the betta’s tank.

 Alternatively, you can adjust the lighting in the aquarium.
-Remember betta fish can see in the dark and they don’t love too bright lights.
+Remember, betta fish can see in the dark, and don’t love bright lights.

-If you can’t control the lighting, color the sides of the aquarium.
-Only leave the front view pane clear.
+If you can’t control the lighting, color the sides of the aquarium and only leave the front view pane clear.
 Use adhesive fish tank-specific paper.
-It should be thick and pale-colored.
-Don’t use shiny or brightly colored paper, as it will irritate the fish.
+It should be thick and pale colored.
+Avoid shiny or brightly colored paper as it will irritate the fish.

 You can also add live and floating plants to create more shadows in the water and minimize the reflections.

-Flaring can be either good or bad for the betta.
+Flaring can be good or bad for the betta.
 If you notice your betta flaring for a few seconds per day, it’s okay and perfectly normal.
-If prolonged excessively, take the opportunity to have a closer look at their gills and fins, and check out for any signs of susceptible conditions.
+If prolonged and excessive, take the opportunity to have a closer look at their gills and fins and check out for any signs of susceptible conditions.

 Bettas should, however, flare for at most 20 minutes a week.
-Anything more than could weaken its immune system, making it vulnerable to diseases caused by parasites and bacteria.
+Anything more than that could weaken their immune systems, making them vulnerable to diseases caused by parasites and bacteria.